Triangulation (psychology)

 Triangulation is a term in psychology most closely associated with the work of Murray Bowen known as family therapy.
-Bowen theorized that a two-person emotional system is unstable, in that under stress it forms itself into a three-person system or triangle.
+Bowen considered a two-person emotional system to be unstable.
+He also observed that two people seem emotionally closer when excluding a third party.
+Bowen therefore theorized that under stress, couples gravitate towards third parties to create "triangles", with two of the members always being closest - although which two are "in", and which member is "out", may be constantly shifting.

 Family theory

 In the family triangulation system, the third person can either be used as a substitute for direct communication or can be used as a messenger to carry the communication to the main party.
 Usually, this communication is an expressed dissatisfaction with the main party.
 For example, in a dysfunctional family in which there is alcoholism present, the non-drinking parent will go to a child and express dissatisfaction with the drinking parent.
 This includes the child in the discussion of how to solve the problem of the alcoholic parent.
 Sometimes the child can engage in the relationship with the parent, filling the role of the third party, and thereby being "triangulated" into the relationship.
 Alternatively, the child may then go to the alcoholic parent, relaying what they were told.
 In instances when this occurs, the child may be forced into a role of a "surrogate spouse".
 The reason that this occurs is that both parties are dysfunctional.
 Rather than communicating directly with each other, they utilize a third party.
 Sometimes this is because it is unsafe to go directly to the person and discuss the concerns, particularly if they are alcoholic and/or abusive.

-In a triangular family relationship, the two who have aligned, risk forming an enmeshed relationship.
+In a triangular family relationship, the two who have aligned risk forming an enmeshed relationship.

 Positive and negative triangulation

 Triangulation can be a constructive and stabilizing factor.
 Triangulation can also be a destructive and destabilizing factor.
 Destabilizing or "bad triangulation" can polarize communications and escalate conflict.
-Understanding the difference between stabilizing triangulation and destabilizing triangulation is helpful in avoiding destabilizing situations.
+Understanding the difference between stabilizing triangulation and destabilizing triangulation helps avoid destabilizing situations.
 Triangulation may be overt, which is more commonly seen in high-conflict families, or covert.

 A 2016 longitudinal study of adolescent relationship skills found that teens who were triangulated into parental conflicts more frequently used positive conflict resolution techniques with their own dating partner, but were also more likely to engage in verbally abusive behaviors.